ckan/ckan/doc/install-from-source.rst

    See :ref:`upgrade migration` for details of the ``ckan db upgrade`` command.

-5. If CKAN's Solr schema version has changed between the CKAN versions you're upgrading from and to, then you need to update your solr schema symlink.
+5. If CKAN's Solr schema version has changed between the CKAN versions you're upgrading from and to, then you need to update your solr schema symlink (Check the CHANGELOG to see if it necessary to update the schema, otherwise you can skip this step).

    When :ref:`setting up solr` you created a symlink ``/etc/solr/conf/schema.xml`` linking to a CKAN Solr schema file such as